BilawalGul/landing-page-bootstrap/README.md

 # Beautifull Landing page

-This is the simple landing page with Html, Css, Bootstrap and use owl-carousel for carousel
+This is the simple landing page with Html, Css, Bootstrap and use owl-carousel for carousel clone this or download to use your personal project

 ## Here the live